Yoneda extensions of abelian quotient categories: preliminaries

-Let $\mathcal{A}$ be an abelian category.
+Let $\mathcal{A}$ be a essentially small additive category.
 Recall that $\Mod\mathcal{A}$ is the category of all additive contravariant functors from $\mathcal{A}$ to the category of all abelian groups.
 It is an abelian category with all limits and colimits, which are defined point-wise.
-A functor $F\in \Mod\mathcal{A}$ is called finitely presented(or coherent) if there exist an exact sequence
+A functor $F\in \Mod\mathcal{A}$ is called finitely presented (or coherent) if there exists an exact sequence